anonyd0go/holbertonschool-system_engineering-devops/web_infrastructure_design/3-scale_up.md

    * **Reason:** This is the **database server**.
 By adding it as a separate node, you’ve split each LAMP component onto its own machine, eliminating resource contention and simplifying scaling per tier.

-### Key Details

-* **HAProxy Active‑Active**

-  * Uses **Keepalived** (or similar) to share a floating VIP between LB₁ and LB₂.
-Both serve traffic simultaneously, providing capacity and resilience; failure of one still leaves the VIP active on the other.

-* **Flow Separation**

-  * **TLS Termination** at the web tier (or LB tier) ensures encrypted traffic from clients arrives decrypted in a hardened, single‑purpose web server.
-  * **Nginx on Web Server** handles static files, caching, and proxies dynamic routes.
-  * **App Server** exclusively processes backend logic and database queries.
-  * **DB Server** runs MySQL with optimized I/O and storage parameters.

-* **Monitoring Agents**

-  * Installed on each node to collect logs, metrics (CPU, memory, QPS), and traces.
-Agents push data to your monitoring SaaS (e.g., Sumo Logic) over a secure channel, enabling alerting and dashboards.

----

-This architecture cleanly separates concerns, removes single‑points‑of‑failure at both the load‑balancer and tier levels, and enables independent scaling of web, app, and database servers.